awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 You can attach AWS Identity and Access Management \(IAM\) permission policies to your users, groups, and roles that grant or deny access to specific secrets, and restrict what they can do with those secrets\.
 For example, you might attach one policy to a group whose members need the ability to fully manage and configure your secrets\.
 Another policy attached to a role that's used by an application might grant only read permission on the one secret that the application needs to run\.

+Alternatively, you can attach a resource\-based policy directly to the secret to grant permissions that specify who is allowed to read or modify the secret and its versions\.
+Unlike an identity\-based policy \(which automatically applies to the user, group, or role that it's attached to\), a resource\-based policy attached to a secret uses the `Principal` element to identify who the policy applies to\.
+The `Principal` element can include users and roles from the same account as the secret or principals from other accounts\.

 ## Compliance with Standards<a name="asm_compliance"></a>

 AWS Secrets Manager has undergone auditing for the following standards and can be part of your solution when you need to obtain compliance certification\.